Need a new set of golf clubs? Maybe not.

-Because by buying a set of used golf clubs, you’ll save yourself a wedge of cash, and get a lot more “club for your money”.
+Why?
+Because by buying used golf clubs, you’ll save yourself a wedge of cash, and get a lot more “club for your money”.
 And hey, who doesn’t love a bargain?

-Here’s everything you need to know about buying used golf clubs.
+Here’s everything you need to know about buying used golf club sets, and how to save the most money.

 In summary: should you buy used golf clubs?